toptunes/Smile_Engine-Demo/README.md

 1. _It's up to you how to make modules.
 Complete Client-side render without knowing javascript OR half client-side render._
 2. _We will make a lot of modules as a PHP file.
 But on per request will load one or maximum 5 child modules._
-3. _If you have the experience, you can make preload modules.(Client-side render)_
+3. _If you have the experience, you can make preload modules._
 4. _many "include" files will replace on release version (automatically)_
 5. _This Framework is suited for small teams that want to make easy scalable projects_
-6. _You can't Define the function inside modules. either Do procedural programming or make a function on CPU/fn.php and use functional_
+6. _You can't Define the function inside modules. either Do procedural programming or make a function on_ CPU/fn.php _and use functional_
 7. _All existing modules are an example and are not part of the framework_